Seraphli/blog/source/_posts/new-site-up.md

   {% endmath %}
   ```
   around the equation, [more][4].
 Or just use `\_` to escape the markdown render.
+5. Don't use local package of MathJax, because the website on github will have render problem.

 ## Next thing I need to do